 Methods: The researchers implemented seven uniform replicated field studies at Flint Rock and the Apalachicola National Forest.
 They compared the effectiveness of selective herbicides (Rodeo, Habitat, Garlon 3A), applied alone or in mixes of different concentrations, with or without adjuvant, using three different application methods (foliar spray, cut-stump, and cut-stem) in controlling titi.
 Treatments at both sites were each replicated 10 times and included non-treated controls.
 After one year of treatment, they measured percent titi control at both preserves.
 At Apalachicola National Forest, they also assessed herbicide injury to non-target vegetation, particularly plants important to ephemeral amphibians.

-Progress/Results: FIELDWORK COMPLETED.
-Date analysis is in progress.
+Progress/Results: COMPLETED.
+A final report was summitted in June 2021(Minogue 2021a).
 Based on the treatment results, the researchers have provided the following recommendations for the most effective herbicide or mix for each of the three application methods: